bytemare/secure_socket/NOTES.md

 ### Todo :

+- add freeing function for the options/parameter structure !

 - separate logging macros from code for thread with mq, to enable genericity
 - add mode to be completely silent and not print to stdout
 - add mode to log everything to stdout